haslhofer/haslhofer.github.io/_posts/2019-12-20-starting-with-python.md

 ---
 layout: post
-title:  "Which collection does a new article belong to?
-Using BERT and NLP to match topics."
+title:  "How do I assign an article to one of two collections?
+Using BERT and state-of-the-art NLP"
 author: gerald
 categories: [ ml, python]
 tags:
 image: assets/images/landscape3.jpg
 ---

-The goal of this exercise was to explore the most recent advances in natural language processing and apply it to a real-world problem: **when having collections of articles denoted by their headlines, which collection should a new, unseen article be added to?** The solution applied here attempts to create a similarity measure to pick the top-n most similar articles based on semantic similarity.
+The goal of this exercise was to explore the most recent advances in natural language processing and apply it to a real-world problem:

+> **When having collections of articles denoted by their headlines, which collection should a new, unseen article be added to?**

+> Secondarily, **given two to-do lists, which list should a new to-do item be added to?**

+The solution applied here attempts to create a similarity measure to pick the top-n most similar articles based on semantic similarity.
 It leverages the state-of-the art Transformer based model - [BERT](https://arxiv.org/abs/1810.04805).

 Step 0: Understand what BERT is